chaytonb/snap_emulator/README.md

 only used in the code for retrieving the geospatial information required for plotting the data in the correct projection.

-Also important to note is that the concentration values produced by the emulator are adjusted by +20.
+Also important to note is that the log concentration values produced by the emulator are adjusted by +20.
 In the plotting functions, this 20 is subtracted again so that the concentration is then in ln(c) where c is the concentration in g/m^2.